-Since October 2017 when the Decree No. 116 was signed, the Japanese government has been taking actions, including issuing a note verbatim from the Japanese Embassy in Viet Nam, expressing concerns at the WTO TBT Committee and the WTO Council for Trade in Goods, and conveying concerns by the Minister of Economy, Trade and Industry to the Vietnamese Minister of Industry and Trade.
+Since October 2017 when the Decree No. 116 was signed, the Japanese government has been taking actions, including issuing a note verbale from the Japanese Embassy in Viet Nam, expressing concerns at the WTO TBT Committee, and conveying concerns by the Minister of Economy, Trade and Industry to the Vietnamese Minister of Industry and Trade.
 Furthermore, Japanese industries are working on officials of the Vietnamese government through Japanese Commercial and Industrial Associations in Viet Nam.
-Although the Vietnamese government published Circular No.3, the implementation rules of the Decree No. 116 in late January 2018, most of the details of required type certification are indefinite and companies have difficulty in dealing with this.
-The impact is that the export of Japanese automobiles to Viet Nam has been suspended since January 2018.
-While exports to Viet Nam resumed from October 2018 with operations, going forward, this may cause serious damages to businesses of Japanese companies.
-Japan will continue to make high-level approaches and request the Vietnamese government to eliminate or improve these regulations at bilateral and multilateral talks.
+The export of Japanese automobiles to Viet Nam has been suspended since the enactment in January 2018.
+While exports to Viet Nam resumed from October 2018 by operation decisions, going forward, this may cause serious damages to businesses of Japanese companies.
+As a result of Japan's repeated approaches, notification to the TBT Committee aiming at revising the Decree No. 116 was made in November 2019 and the Circular No.3 of 2018 was revised in March 2020.
+Accordingly, the obligation of obtaining a type certification issued by foreign authorities has been repealed and the burden of inspection for each lot has been reduced to one inspection in three years at maximum.
+Japan still needs to be observant as concerns remain in implementation, say, how vehicles subject to inspection are selected.